Memory of the Kindertransport in National and Transnational Perspective

 SDF 6 - This activity was a research trip to Australia and New Zealand for 25 days.
 This research trip involved visiting national and other archives, interviewing survivors, and viewing museum exhibitions and memorials.
 I was also invited to give two talks while on my trip, one was at The Holocaust Centre of New Zealand on 3rd May 2017 and the second was at the Jewish Holocaust Centre in Melbourne on 10th May 2017.
 I visited Auckland, Wellington, Sydney, Melbourne, and Adelaide altogether.

-RTSG - This application is to attend a 4 day conference from 13th-16th December in Copenhagen entitled the 2nd annual conference of the Memory Studies Association.
-This conference is the predominant conference in my field of study and it is also an international conference.
-I will be presenting a paper on the topic of my PhD and it is also a rare opportunity to get feedback on my developing ideas from the world’s leading memory scholars, such as Marianne Hirsch, Michael Rothberg and Aleida Assmann.
-Discussing my thesis with these and other experts will provide an invaluable inspiration.
+RTSG - This application was to attend a 4 day conference from 13th-16th December in Copenhagen entitled the 2nd annual conference of the Memory Studies Association.
+This conference was the predominant conference in my field of study and it was also an international conference.
+I presented a paper on the topic of my PhD and it was also a rare opportunity to get feedback on my developing ideas from the world’s leading memory scholars, such as Marianne Hirsch, Michael Rothberg and Aleida Assmann.
+Discussing my thesis with these and other experts provided an invaluable inspiration.

 New Zealand and Australia SDF

 I gave two talks while in New Zealand and Australia.
 The first was at the Holocaust Centre of New Zealand in Wellington and the second was at the Jewish Holocaust Centre in Melbourne.
 My paper focussed on how the Kindertransports are represented in British museum exhibitions but it also discussed some early conclusions about how they compare to exhibits in New Zealand and Australia.

 Steven wrote a blog post that was prompted by my talk in Wellington, NZ... http://stevensedley.blogspot.co.nz/